WiLLiAM111333/cozywebsite/backend/docs/dataStructures/SuperMap.md

 ## popEntry

 Identical to [Array.pop()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/pop) except it returns the entry of the popped entry rather than the value.
-Example:

 ```js
 const map = new SuperMap();